Robert Reichel: International

 Reichel's most famous international moment came in the first of his two Olympic appearances in one of the most significant moments in Czech hockey history.
 Canada and the Czech republic battled to a 1–1 tie in the semi-final at the 1998 Nagano Games, a contest that ultimately required a shootout to decide the game.
 Reichel scored the lone goal and Dominik Hašek stopped all Canadian shots to lead the Czech Republic into the gold medal game.
 The Czechs went on to defeat Russia in the final to win the nation's first Olympic gold medal.
 The victory touched off celebrations throughout the Czech Republic.

 Personal life

-Reichel was born in Litvínov, Czechoslovakia and is of German descent.
+Reichel was born in Litvínov, Czechoslovakia and is of Sudeten-German descent.
 His brother Martin was also a professional hockey player.
 Martin, who moved to Germany in 1990, represented his adopted nation at the 2002 Winter Olympics and played against Robert's Czech Republic.
-It was the second time in Olympic hockey history that two brothers played against each other.
+It was the second time in Olympic hockey history that two brothers played against each other (at 1960 Winter Olympics, František Tikal, also of Czechoslovakia, played against his brother Zdeněk, who represented Australia).
 His nephew Lukas Reichel is also a hockey player and was drafted by the Chicago Blackhawks in the first round of the 2020 NHL Entry Draft.
-His son Kristian Reichel, also a hockey player, plays for Winnipeg Jets.
+His son Kristian Reichel, also a hockey player, plays for the Winnipeg Jets affiliate Manitoba Moose.